talentprotocol/creator-score-miniapp/planning/tasks.md

 - **Avoid custom components as much as possible; prioritize default shadcn components and reuse as many components as possible**
 - **If I need to do anything (e.g. Supabase/AWS config), tell me clearly**

+## task-manager (cursor rule)
+You’re a senior engineer building this Farcaster Mini App.
+You've been given @architechture.md and @tasks.md
+- Read both carefully.
+There should be no ambiguity about what we’re building.
+- Follow @tasks.md and complete one task at a time.
+- After each task, stop.
+I’ll test it.
+- If it works, commit to GitHub, mark the task as completed on @tasks.md and move to the next.

 ## Phase 1: Basic Structure & Navigation

 - [x] **Task 1.1**: Set up main app file with routing between three screens (Profile, Leaderboard, Settings)